-As you know, I am in Wisconsin for work.
-Yesterday, I overheard some of my cube-mates discussing tilapia and how they don’t know what to do with it.
-I told them about this recipe and thought I would reshare it with you all!
+I always try to include fish in my diet, but I never know what to do with it to make it appetizing.
+I had seen a recipe for some olive salsa and thought I could create a tilapia with olive salsa dish that could be quick and healthy.
 Tilapia with Olive Salsa tastes so heavenly, you will forget you are eating healthy.
 You can have it on the table in less than 20 minutes, yet it is fancy enough to be served at a dinner party or for a special occasion.

 Tilapia with Olive Salsa